augustinh22/msc_markdown/source/05_Discussion.md

 Since the automated workflow was implemented in January 2018, the download hub has seemed to be fairly stable.
 The Hub \ac{API} has also made data access fairly uncomplicated to automate.
 However, downloading data is the part of the automated workflow that takes the longest amount of time, and is the least reliable due to external factors (e.g. Internet connection, Hub status).

-It might make sense to avoid downloading the original Sentinel-2 data entirely by processing the data with \ac{SIAM} where they are located, and only saving the generated information layers.
+It might make sense to avoid downloading the original Sentinel-2 data entirely by processing the data with \acs{SIAM}™ where they are located, and only saving the generated information layers.
 However, this sort of set-up creates a bit of tension with the reproducibility of results.
 The Sentinel-2 data source is a huge and growing body of data, which is likely to not always be available everywhere for the entire duration of acquisition, but distributed among various mirrors.
 The Sentinel-2 archive is also about to be completely re-processed, which will replace the existing products that Sentinel-2-based analysis conducted up to now has relied on.
 These results will not be reproducible unless the researchers keep a copy of the data used for their analysis.

 ## Re-formatting